Folkman LLC values your privacy. This policy explains our data collection policies.

 - We use the Mailpoet email sending service, offered by Automattic, Inc., to send newsletters to subscribers.
 Mailpoet has access to your email address and to other technical data, such as email server logs, which may contain your IP address.

 - We use Cloudflare, a content delivery network, to speed delivery of our website to users around the world and to provide cybersecurity.
-Cloudflare has technical details of your visit, including your approximate location and your IP address, the URLs you access, and other information.
+Cloudflare has technical details of your visit, including your approximate location, your IP address, the URLs you access, and other information.
 Communications between your computer and Cloudflare are end-to-end encrypted, and communications between Cloudflare and our servers are end-to-end encrypted, the communications are unencrypted on Cloudflare’s server.

 Legal Basis for Data Processing